Huh Kyung-young: Political career

 Huh has participated in the 1987 South Korean presidential election as a member of the New People's Party (not to be confused with the New Democratic Party), and in the 1992 South Korean presidential elections as a presidential candidate for the Truth Peace Party, and in the 1997 South Korean presidential elections as a candidate for the self-made Democratic Republican Party, promising the revival of the Joseon dynasty and the merger of Gyeonggi Province with Seoul.

 Huh ran in the 2007 South Korean presidential election, again under the Democratic Republican Party (briefly rebranded to the Economic Republican Party).
 After the election, Huh was banned from politics for 10 years for making false claims about election opponents, mainly Park Geun-hye, saying that he was conditionally engaged to the then-leader of the biggest conservative party and threatened to marry her after the results of the conservative party's primary.
 Other misinformation Huh spread during the campaign included claims that he attended George W. Bush's inauguration banquet on behalf of South Korea and he is an adopted son of late Samsung Group founder Lee Byung-chul.

 Huh founded his own party, the National Revolutionary Party, in August 2019.
-He was a candidate for the 2022 South Korean presidential election, but lost far to People Power Party's presidential candidate Yoon Suk-yeol.
+He was a candidate for the 2022 South Korean presidential election, but lost by wide margins to People Power Party's presidential candidate Yoon Suk-yeol.

 Huh was once again found guilty of violating South Korean election law on 9 June 2024.
 Huh was found guilty by the Supreme Court and will not be able to run in elections until 2034.
 He was also indicted on charges of violating the Public Official Election Act, with two years in prison and three years of probation.
 Huh claimed on a nationally televised debate during the 2022 Presidential Election that he was the adopted son of the late Samsung Group Chairman Lee Byung-chul and was an unelected policy aide to former President Park Chung Hee.